-The borders have been secured and authenticated to make sure the right people are able to enter the application, data has been secured and masked wherever required, to make sure nothing is out in the open.
+The borders been secure and authenticate to make sure the right people are able to enter the application.
+Data been secure and masked wherever required, to make sure nothing is out in the open.
 Now it’s time to manage the authorization level for various users to make sure the users can view and access whatever they are authorised to and nothing else.

 User Authorization is concerned with who or what has access or control over a given resource or service.
 Since Hadoop merges together the capabilities of multiple varied, and previously separate IT systems/components as an enterprise data hub that stores and works on all data within an organization, it requires multiple authorization controls with varying granularities.

 We performed the below steps for user Authorization –